Enjoy dinner in a true Phuket heritage house

 Cape Panwa is not exactly centrally located, to say the least, it’s quite far from everything, but if you happen to go to the Phuket aquarium, you are just next to it.
 It could even be a nice idea to combine a visit to the aquarium in the afternoon and have dinner at the Panwa house.
 (The Panwa House is open for dinner only and outside guests are welcome).

-The street leading to the hotel is quite narrow and easy to miss but there is a sign on your left hand side just before the aquarium.
-Once you reached the hotel lobby at the top of the hill, a little ride in an old fashion funicular will take you down on the other side of the hill where the beach restaurants are.
-After a short walk in the garden along a white sandy beach, the house will appear to you surrounded by very tall palm trees and you will instantly see why the house is a perfect timeless movie set.
+The street leading to the hotel is quite narrow and easy to miss, but there is a sign on your left-hand side before the aquarium.
+Once you reach the hotel lobby at the top of the hill, a little ride in an old fashion funicular will take you down to the other side of the hill, where the beach restaurants are.
+After a short walk in the garden along a white sandy beach, the house will appear surrounded by very tall palm trees, and you will instantly see why the house is a perfect timeless movie set.

-Panwa house was a former coconut plantation owner’s home and it has been kept in an excellent condition.
-This is unfortunately not the case of many Sino Portuguese mansions on the island, and here, the original style was respected: old tiles, wooden floors and nacre encrusted teak furniture, old library cabinets and flowery carpets.
-As you enter the house, the central staircase seems to be leading to two separate indoor houses, each having beautiful green doors and window shutter turned inside the house.
+Panwa house was a former coconut plantation owner’s home and has been kept in excellent condition.
+Unfortunately, this is not the case for many Sino-Portuguese mansions on the island.
+Here, the original style was respected: old tiles, wooden floors and nacre encrusted teak furniture, old library cabinets and flowery carpets.
+As you enter the house, the central staircase seems to be leading to two separate indoor houses, each having beautiful green doors and window shutters turned inside the house.
 I always loved that.

 Panwa house can accommodate about 80 guests outside and 20 inside, but everyone prefers dining al fresco on one of the beautiful terraces.
 Having the last daylight over the sea on one side and the majestic white mansion on the other & is a unique moment to enjoy.